Gujal00/ResolveURL/README.md

 </requires>
 ```

-1. Import SMR and the XXX SMR Extension to your addon.
-2. Call the resolveurl from your addon to resolve the XXX hosts.
+Call the resolveurl from your addon to resolve the XXX hosts.

 ```python
 import resolveurl